AmenGemechu/Portofolio-1/README.md

   - The hero-image was taken from https://www.pexels.com/

-  - Application pictures were taken from google images
+  - Application pictures were taken from google images.

   - The links in the footer were taken from the Loverunning project.
   - https://amengemechu.github.io/Love-Running/